RylieWeaver/rylieweaver.github.io/WordleBot/README.md

 This reduces reward variance, increasing the reward for good guesses (even if not well-fit to the actual target word) and decreasing the reward for lucky guesses.

 For each target word, the baseline reward is defined as the sum of two components:
-- **Normalized Information Gain:** entropy reduction of the vocabulary, scaled to [0, 1]
+- **Information gain** via reduction of the possible target words, scaled to [0, 1]
-- **Correct word bonus:** +0.1 if the correct target word is guessed
+- **Correct word bonus** of 0.1 if the correct target word is guessed

 ### Other Notes
 - Normalizing advantages per group helped a lot to improve on harder words.
-- I do have using a replay loader for harder words as an option for training, however the latest iteration of WordleBot does not use it because (1) I didn't see a big difference and (2) Even if a word is easier, I care about getting it as fast as possible, and the replay loader biases from this.
+- Using a replay loader is an option in WordleBot's training.
+However the latest iteration of WordleBot does not use it because (1) I didn't see a big difference in performance and (2) Even if a word is easier, I care about getting it as fast as possible, and the replay loader biases training away from this.

 [LinkedIn](https://www.linkedin.com/in/rylie-weaver/) | [Email](mailto:rylieweaver9@gmail.com) | [GitHub](https://github.com/RylieWeaver)  |  [Try WordleBot](https://huggingface.co/spaces/RylieWeaver/WordleBot)  |  [WordleBot Source Code](https://github.com/RylieWeaver/WordleBot)